To listen to a 7JAN17 podcast from The Woof Meow Show on this topic <Click Here>

 What dog training equipment do you use when training a dog or do you recommend I use? – We recommend the use of a 6-foot leash, a regular flat collar or a front-connect or rear-connect harness, a treat bag, some treats, and a clicker.
 We recommend against the use of choke, prong or shock collars or any equipment that is intended to punish, scare or hurt a dog.

 What happens in your training program when the dog responds in the way you want him to? – When a dog responds in a manner we desire, we reward the dog with food, a toy, attention; something the dog likes.
 We remind people that many times the dog is ignored when they are good and gets lots of attention when they are doing something we do not like.
-Make a point of looking for opportunities to reward your dog.
+Make a point of looking for opportunities to reward your dog, even when you are not training.

 How will you punish the dog or advise me to punish the dog if he gets something wrong or exhibits a behavior I do not like? – We do not punish dogs for behavior because it is counter-productive.
 Instead, we focus on teaching you how to train and manage the dog to offer desirable behavior.
 Often people expect too much from a dog too soon, leading to frustration by both.
 That is why in addition to teaching you about training, we also teach you about normal and abnormal canine behavior, the importance of meeting your dog’s physical and emotional needs and how to manage them and their environment to prevent behavior you do not like.